Wonderfully Made

 “Where then can I go from your Spirit?
 Where can I flee from your presence?”

 Is this a good thing?
-Yes says the poet, because we can trust God.
+According to the poet it is, because we can trust God.
 How do we know we can trust this God who seeks us out, who knows us, who goes with us even when we flee, who follows us into our darkest places?

 Because God has been with us all along and created us out of love.